Panel sessions & topics

 Dave is a Certified Protection Professional (CPP®), Board Certified in Security Management by ASIS International.
 In addition, Dave received certification in Infrastructure Protection through the Texas A&M Engineering Extension Service (TEEX) and is certified by the American Crime Prevention Institute (ACPI) as a Law Enforcement Security Assessment Specialist.
 Dave also holds a Bachelor of Science Degree in Administration of Justice from the Pennsylvania State University.

-Prior to joining Lantern, Katie was in private practice and gained in-house cannabis experience as the Director of Government Affairs at Acreage Holdings, a multi-state-operator, and was the Chair of the New York Medical Cannabis Industry Association.
-Katie also previously served as Assistant Secretary for General Government and Financial Services in the New York State Governor’s Office.
+Prior to private practice, Katie served as Assistant Secretary for General Government and Financial Services in the New York State Governor’s Office.
 At the Governor’s office, Katie was a member of the state operations team overseeing policy and operations for six agencies: the Department of Financial Services (DFS); the State Insurance Fund; the Department of State; the Department of Tax and Finance; the Office of General Services; and the Gaming Commission.
 During her time in the Governor’s Office, Katie was responsible for negotiating and overseeing the implementation of several key policy initiatives, including Paid Family Leave, Ride-Share, and the DFS’s cybersecurity regulations.

-Katie was listed as one of the Cannabis Industry Power Players by PoliticsNY in 2022, and received the City & State Above and Beyond Award for her work on cannabis policy.
-Neer was listed as an attorney on The Best Lawyers in America, “Ones to Watch,” List for Administrative and Regulatory law in 2021.
+Katie was listed as an attorney on The Best Lawyers in America, “Ones to Watch,” List for Administrative and Regulatory law in 2021.
 In 2018, she was profiled as an Albany 40 Under 40 Rising Star.
-She also serves as the Chair of the Board of Directors for the Upper Hudson Planned Parenthood in New York.
+She also serves on the Board of Directors for the Upper Hudson Planned Parenthood.